This is How the Disney Insider Threat Incident Reframes IAM Security

 While Disney thankfully prevented any harm from happening to their customers, this story is not great for their brand.
 Remember that this could have been a lot worse.

-It is also where it gets a bit interesting because it reminds us that even those resources and systems that don’t rank as crown jewels still need to be protected.
+It reminds us that even those resources and systems that don’t rank as crown jewels still need to be protected.
 The choice is not between protecting the highest risk resources while leaving the less sensitive ones unguarded.

 As we’ve seen here, all resources need at least some level of monitoring and protection.